Stoffberg/stoffberg-enterprise-interview/README.md

 ## 💡 Tips for Success

-- **Keep it simple:** Start with the provided scaffolding and add only what’s necessary.
+- **Keep it simple:** Start with the provided scaffolding and add only what's necessary.
 - **Be thorough:** Handle loading, error, and empty states gracefully.
 - **Be efficient:** Avoid unnecessary network requests and excessive renders.
 - **Be user-friendly:** Ensure the UI is intuitive and responsive.